ContiPaolo/EKF-SINDy/README.md

   - Estimation of the inter-storey stiffness `Available soon!`
 - Partially observed nonlinear system:
   - Estimation of stifness of hidden oscillator `Available soon!`
-  - Estimation of linear and quadratic coupling coefficients `Available soon!`
+  - Estimation of linear and quadratic coupling coefficients `CoupledOscillators_CouplingEstimation.ipynb`

 <!--  ### How to Cite
 If you find this work useful in your research, please consider citing: